 When removing excess contributions from a solo 401k plan, you first need to determine the type of contribution being removed.
 There are 2 (two) types of contributions that apply to a solo 401k plan.

-- Type 1 (one): Employee Contributions
+- Type 1 (one): Employee Contributions that exceed the annual limit

 - Type 2 (two): Employer/Profit Sharing Contributions